cookeem/kubeadm-ha/README.md

 kube-system   kube-scheduler-k8s-master3              1/1       Running   2          18m       192.168.60.73   k8s-master3
 ```

-* on k8s-master1 or k8s-master2 or k8s-master3: 通过kubectl logs检查各个controller-manager和scheduler的leader election结果, 可以发现只有一个节点有效表示选举正常
+* on k8s-master1 or k8s-master2 or k8s-master3: use kubectl logs to check controller-manager and scheduler's leader election result, only one is working
 ```
 $ kubectl logs -n kube-system kube-controller-manager-k8s-master1
 $ kubectl logs -n kube-system kube-controller-manager-k8s-master2